-- If you are creating a new repository, enter the repository name in the Create Repository dialog box.
+- To create a new repository, enter the repository name in the Create Repository dialog box.
 The working directory is automatically set to the workspace local root folder and should not be changed.
 Click OK to create the repository.

-- If you want to use an existing repository, you must first change the working directory for that repository to the local root folder for the site for the integration to work properly.
+- To use an existing repository, you must first change the working directory for that repository to the local root folder for the site for the integration to work properly.
 Right-click the repository, choose Set Working Directory, and select the local root folder.

 - Click OK to close the repository browser.
 The project name used in the Source Control tab for the workspace properties is set to SurroundSCMScci.

 - Optionally set any additional Source Control options.
 Refer to the PowerBuilder documentation for more information.

 To perform Surround SCM actions, right-click the files to work with and choose an action.

 You can individual files or an entire workspace to source control.
 Files in the workspace explorer with a plus sign next to them are not under source control.